liviubalan/liviubalan.com-vagrant-ubuntu/README.md

 ## Shared Folders
-In order to access files on your host machine from your guest virtual machine all you need to do is to access the "share" directory located on the root of the project.
-Because this project is based on Vagrant, by default, all you put inside of your project directory (the directory with the Vagrantfile) from the host machine will be shared to "/vagrant" directory from the guest virtual machine.
+In order to access files on your host machine from your guest virtual machine all you need to do is to access the `share` directory located on the root of the project.
+Because this project is based on Vagrant, by default, all you put inside of your project directory (the directory with the Vagrantfile) from the host machine will be shared to `/vagrant` directory from the guest virtual machine.

+**Remember that if you set `LIV_TUT_NO_BEGIN_SHR_CLEAN=1` (the default value), the init provision shell script will delete all the files inside the shared directory.
+This is done in order to avoid filesystem conflicts.
+Read the comments inside `provision-shell/resources/var.sh` for more details.**